 Kung Pao Shrimp

 Total Time 15 minutes

-Kung Pao Shrimp is a Chinese food restaurant classic spicy garlic stir fry that’s healthy, easy and ready in less than 15 minutes!
+Kung Pao Shrimp is a Chinese food restaurant classic.
+It’s a spicy garlic stir fry that’s healthy, easy and ready in about 20 minutes!

+Kung Pao Shrimp